 - In some cases there may be a fee for services.
 We encourage you to “shop around”!

 - Follow standards and guidelines.
 When conducting EDI transactions, health care providers, billing agents and clearinghouses must follow Health Insurance Portability and Accountability Act (HIPAA) standards.
 It is your responsibility to obtain and follow EDI transaction standards specified within the current ANSI X12 837 – ANSI 5010 Technical Reports Type 3 (TR3).
 For details, refer to the X12 site.

 - Electronic Funds Transfer (835 EFT)

 - Revisions are in-progress for 276/277 Companion Guides.
 To request notification of when revisions are complete, email Electronic Commerce Services.

 - To learn more about your electronic options at BCBSIL, visit our online Education and Reference Center for dates and times of upcoming Webinars and Workshops.

 - If you have questions that cannot be answered by your clearinghouse or software vendor, you may email Electronic Commerce Services for assistance.

 Verification of eligibility and/or or benefit information is not a guarantee of payment.
 Benefits will be determined once a claim is received and will be based upon, among other things, the member’s eligibility and the terms of the member’s certificate of coverage applicable on the date services were rendered.

 Availity is a trademark of Availity, LLC, a separate company that operates a health information network to provide electronic information exchange services to medical professionals.
 Availity provides administrative services to BCBSIL.
-BCBSIL makes no endorsement, representations or warranties regarding any products or services provided by third party vendors such as Availity.
-If you have any questions about the products or services provided by such vendors, you should contact the vendor(s) directly.
+BCBSIL makes no endorsement, representations or warranties regarding third party vendors and the products and services they offer.